 No longer just a status symbol for business individuals, mobile phone use has actually shot from zero to almost 90 per cent of the population in just 30 years.
+With such widespread Mobile phone usage, the question in most Australians mind is, what is cell phone radiation and how safe is it?
 Australians like their smart devices: 88 per cent of us own a minimum of one, and an entire generation has never ever understood life without them.

 However with pervasive smartphone usage and associated radio waves they need to work, exist any health impacts?
 One of the first researchers to pose this question was Australian physiologist Ross Adey in the 1970s.